terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 ## Troubleshooting:

+If you had ApriltagTrackers installed previously, you may need to remove the driver first before installing this one.
+That can be done by removing steam/steamapps/common/steamvr/drivers/apriltagtrackers folder.

 Vive and index bindings were broken in 0.1, make sure you have 0.1.1!

 On vive, make sure you dont unbind "activate movement", only unbind the trackpad position!